felipenpp/felipenpp/README.md

 - 👋 Hi, I’m @felipenpp
 - 👀 I’m interested in web development.
-Also looking to learn about development and deploy of webservices and apis for healthcare information systems.
+Also looking to learn about development and deploy of apis for healthcare information systems.
 - 🌱 I’m currently learning Java.